Ḥassān ibn Thābit, Mostafa Azzam

 Wa aḥsanu minka lam tara qaṭṭu ‘aynin

-wa ajmalu minka lam talidin–nisaa’oo
+wa ajmalu minka lam talidin–nisaa’u

 Khuliqta mubarra’an min kulli ‘aybin

-ka’annaka qad khuliqta kamaa tashaa’oo
+ka’annaka qad khuliqta kamaa tashaa’u

 No eye has seen such beauty as thine,